Valsalva maneuver: Physiological response

+In summary, the maneuver increases intrathoracic pressure and, thus, a decrease in preload to the heart.
+This decreased preload leads to cardiovascular changes through the baroreflex and other compensatory reflex mechanisms.
 Deviation from this response pattern signifies either abnormal heart function or abnormal autonomic nervous control of the heart.
-Valsalva is also used by dentists following extraction of a maxillary molar tooth.
-The maneuver is performed to determine if a perforation or antral communication exists.
+Dentists also use Valsalva following extraction of a maxillary molar tooth.
+The maneuver is performed to determine if there is a perforation or antral communication.

 Applications

 Normalizing middle-ear pressures

-When rapid ambient pressure increase occurs as in underwater diving or aircraft descent, this pressure tends to hold the Eustachian tubes closed, preventing pressure equalization across the ear drum, with painful results.
-To avoid this painful situation, divers, caisson workers and aircrew attempt to open the Eustachian tubes by swallowing, which tends to open the tubes, allowing the ear to equalize itself.
+When rapid ambient pressure increase occurs, as in underwater diving or aircraft descent, this pressure tends to hold the Eustachian tubes closed, preventing pressure equalization across the eardrum and causing pain.
+To avoid this painful situation, divers, caisson workers and people in pressurized aircraft attempt to open the Eustachian tubes by swallowing, which tends to open the tubes, allowing the ear to equalize itself.

 If this fails, then the Valsalva maneuver may be used.
-This maneuver, when used as a tool to equalize middle ear pressure, carries with it the risk of auditory damage from over pressurization of the middle ear.
+This maneuver, when used as a tool to equalize middle ear pressure, carries with it the risk of auditory damage from over-pressurization of the middle ear.
 The Valsalva maneuver generates about 20–40 mm of Hg pressure.
-It is safer, if time permits, to attempt to open the Eustachian tubes by swallowing a few times, or yawning, or by using the Valsalva technique of breathing a very small amount of air gently into nostrils held closed by the fingers as soon as mild pressure is felt, before it increases to the point that its release would be painful.
-The effectiveness of the "yawning" method can be improved with practice; some people are able to achieve release or opening by moving their jaw forward or forward and down, rather than straight down as in a classical yawn, and some can do so without moving their jaw at all by activating the tensor tympani muscle, which is heard by the individual as a deep, rumbling sound.
-Opening can often be clearly heard by the practitioner, thus providing feedback that the maneuver was successful.
+It is safer, if time permits, to attempt to open the Eustachian tubes by swallowing a few times, or yawning, or by using the Valsalva technique of breathing a minimal amount of air gently into nostrils held closed by the fingers as soon as mild pressure is felt before it increases to the point that its release would be painful.
+The effectiveness of the "yawning" method can be improved with practice; some people can achieve release or opening by moving their jaw forward or forward and down, rather than straight down as in a classical yawn, and some can do so without moving their jaw at all by activating the tensor tympani muscle, which is heard by the individual as a deep, rumbling sound.

-During swallowing or yawning, several muscles in the pharynx (throat) act to elevate the soft palate and open the throat.
+During swallowing or yawning, several muscles in the pharynx (throat) elevate the soft palate and open the throat.
 One of these muscles, the tensor veli palatini, also acts to open the Eustachian tube.
 This is why swallowing or yawning is successful in equalizing middle ear pressure.
-Contrary to popular belief, the jaw does not pinch the tubes shut when it is closed.
-In fact, the Eustachian tubes are not located close enough to the mandible to be pinched off.
-People often recommend chewing gum during ascent/descent in aircraft, because chewing gum increases the rate of salivation, and swallowing the excess saliva opens the Eustachian tubes.
+Contrary to popular belief, the jaw does not pinch the tubes shut when closed.
+The Eustachian tubes are not located close enough to the mandible to be pinched off.
+People often recommend chewing gum during ascent/descent in aircraft because chewing gum increases the rate of salivation, and swallowing the excess saliva opens the Eustachian tubes.

-In a clinical setting the Valsalva maneuver will commonly be done either against a closed glottis, or against an external pressure measuring device, thus eliminating or minimizing the pressure on the Eustachian tubes.
-Straining or blowing against resistance as in blowing up balloons has a Valsalva effect and the fall in blood pressure can result in dizziness and even fainting.
+In a clinical setting, the Valsalva maneuver is commonly done against a closed glottis or an external pressure measuring device, thus eliminating or minimizing the pressure on the Eustachian tubes.
+Straining or blowing against resistance, as in blowing up balloons, has a Valsalva effect, and the fall in blood pressure can result in dizziness and even fainting.